TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 What makes our approach different from SHRe is that we use a language Transformer as the text encoder, and a vision Transformer as the image encoder, bringing us closer to a unified architecture.
 In contrast, SHRe uses 2D convolutions and 1D convolutions for the image and text, respectively.
-For now, the shared encoder remains a 3-layer MLP, as in SHRe @shre.
-Since the output of the image and text encoder is a sequence of features, but we use a normal MLP as the shared encoder, we have to reduce the sequence of features to a single feature vector.
+For now, the shared encoder remains a 3-layer MLP as in SHRe @shre.
+Since the output of the image and text encoder is a sequence of features, but we use a normal MLP as the shared encoder, we have to reduce the sequence of features to a single represenation.
 This is done by taking the representation of the $mono(["I_CLS"])$ and $mono(["T_CLS"])$ token from the image and text encoder, respectively, and aligns with our first implementation of a multimodal model shown in @multimodal_model.
 This represenation, namely $bold(h)_(v, L_s, mono(["I_CLS"]))$
 and $bold(h)_(w, L_s, mono(["T_CLS"]))$, is then passed to the shared encoder, which produces the final multimodal representations.
 Here, $L_s$ denotes the number of Transformer layers in the image and text encoder, respectively, which is defined as $L_s=6$.
-We remove the token indicator $mono(["I_CLS"])$ and $mono(["T_CLS"])$ from the notation, as the MLP only receives those cls token representations as input.
-There are no more time steps to distinguish between.

 To keep the model size manageable, we will resort the the same approach as in our unimodal experiment, and use 6 Transformer layers for the image and text encoder, respectively.
 This also gives us the opportunity to directly compare the performance of the image and text encoder from our multimodal model to that of the unimodal models (@unimodal_knowledge_distillation).
-This can be done by evaluating e.g. the image encoder of the multimodal model on image classification tasks, and then comparing its performance to the results observed for the unimodal image KD model of @unimodal_kd_vision on the same tasks.
+This can be done by evaluating for instance the image encoder of the multimodal model on image classification tasks, and then comparing its performance to the results observed for the unimodal image KD model of @unimodal_kd_vision on the same tasks.
 A performance similar to that of the strictly unimodal models would indicate that multimodal pretraining